Reduced ban offers World Cup reprieve for Fagerson

 That was then cut to three weeks, taking into account the player's admission of guilt and remorse.
 The offer of a training programme effectively takes the ban down to two matches.

-The statement explaining the ruling explained that the course is "aimed at modifying specific techniques and technical issues that contributed to the foul play".
+The statement on the ruling explained that the course is "aimed at modifying specific techniques and technical issues that contributed to the foul play".

 Speaking before Fagerson's hearing on Tuesday evening, Scotland head coach Gregor Townsend insisted there was "no malice or foul play" in the challenge on Bourgarit.